 I haven’t included any links to buy the Roffie in this article because I prefer not to recommend a product that I feel has an issue with customer ratings.
 More importantly, it’s no longer being sold on Amazon or any other website anyway – as far as I can tell.
-Take a look at my other white noise machine reviews for alternatives.
+Take a look at my current white noise machine recommendations for alternatives.

 Full review and video transcript